 - Start by logging into the Atomic control panel.

-- The next fields you'll see are the Git Remote and Git Branch fields.
-In here, you'll enter the SSH URL of your Bitbucket repository, as well as the branch that you want to deploy from.
+- You'll now be presented with a few disclaimers that you'll want to read over and acknowledge, as well as fields for your SSH Remote URL and Git Branch.
+Inside these fields, enter the SSH URL of your Bitbucket repository, as well as the branch that you want to deploy from.

 - Once all of your settings are in place, just click on the Create Integration button to submit your changes.